modmore/docs/en/01_Commerce/v1/02_Product_Catalog/Resource.md

 The values of each setting should be the name of a standard resource field (e.g. `pagetitle`, `alias`, or `introtext`), or the name of a TV prefixed with `tv.` (e.g. `tv.price` or `tv.product_sku`).

 Once setup, product information is synchronised when a product is added to the cart, or when the product record is saved in the Commerce merchant dashboard.
 See Add to cart form below for how you should set up your add to cart to automatically generate the product records in the Commerce database.

+### Prices

+As of v1.0.0-rc3, you should configure your resources products with a Pricing TV.
+This replaced the old Price field, which lacked multi-currency support.
+By using the Pricing TV, you also get access to [Price Types](../Products/Price_Types) on resource products.

+To set it up, create a new template variable of type "[Commerce] Resource Product Pricing".
+Give it an appropriate caption, set the name to "pricing", and on the Template Access tab assign it to the right templates.

+(You can also set a different name for the TV, in which case you need to set the `commerce.resourceproduct.pricing_field` system setting accordingly.)

+Now, when you edit a resource with this template, you should see the Pricing TV allowing you to set prices in each [enabled currency](../Currencies).

 ### Delivery Type and Tax Group